Who is FirstPoint Collection Resources?

 Who does FirstPoint Collection Resources collect for?

-FirstPoint Collection Resources specializes in accounts receivable management and collections, background screening, business credit reports, Equifax credit and mortgage solutions, and mystery shopping.
+FirstPoint Collection Resources provides a broad range of services, including accounts receivable management, collections, background screening, business credit reports, Equifax credit and mortgage solutions, and mystery shopping.

 Is FirstPoint Collection Resources legit or a scam?